halostatue-archive/rubypython/README.markdown

     p cPickle.dumps("RubyPython is awesome!").rubify
     RubyPython.stop

-The main point of the gem is to allow access to tools that are not readily availible in Python.
+The main point of the gem is to allow access to tools that are not readily availible in Ruby.
 However, it is clear that many people may wish to use Ruby tools with Python code bases using this library.
-The largest problem in this case is the there is no support for passing Ruby classes, procs, or methods to Python.
-That being said, with some creative coding it is still possible to do a lot in the manner.
+The largest problem in this case is that there is no support for passing Ruby classes, procs, or methods to Python.
+That being said, with some creative coding it is still possible to do a lot.

-One caveat is that it may be tempting to attempt to translate Python code to Ruby code directly using RubyPython.
+One caveat is that it may be tempting to try to translate Python code to Ruby code directly using RubyPython.
 However, it often makes much more sense to use idiomatic Ruby code where possible.
 For example if we have the following Python code:

     import library
     for i in library.a_list: